Beware of "We're Investigating Transaction Activity" PayPal Phishing Scam

 Please continue reading below.

-Persons who have already fallen victim to the phishing scam should change their PayPal passwords immediately before they are hijacked, and check their accounts for discrepancies.
+Persons who have already fallen victim to the phishing scam should change their PayPal passwords immediately before their accounts are hijacked, and contact PayPal for help.

 The Phishing PayPal Email Message